DJ LeMahieu Preview, Player Props: Yankees vs. Red Sox

 DJ LeMahieu At The Plate

-- LeMahieu is batting .242 with 18 doubles, two triples, eight home runs and 38 walks.
+- LeMahieu has 18 doubles, two triples, eight home runs and 38 walks while batting .245.

-- LeMahieu is batting .375 during his last games and is on a nine-game hitting streak.
+- LeMahieu will look to extend his 10-game hitting streak.
+He's batting .375 during his last games.

-- In 8.1% of his games this season, he has hit a long ball, and 2% of his trips to the dish.
+- He has hit a long ball in eight games this year (8.0%), leaving the park in 2% of his chances at the plate.

-- LeMahieu has driven home a run in 23 games this year (23.2%), including more than one RBI in 6.1% of his games.
+- LeMahieu has picked up an RBI in 24.0% of his games this year, with two or more RBI in 6.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.